-Another option is using Google Sheets to create Gantt chart, seeing as Google’s free office software has become so ubiquitous in our workflows.
+Another option is using Google Sheets to create a Gantt chart, seeing as Google’s free office software has become so ubiquitous in our workflows.
 But is making a Google Sheet Gantt Chart the right move, and are the features worth it to make up for the difficulty?
 Let’s find out!

 Gantt Chart in Google Sheets

 A Gantt chart is a visual tool that helps plan and schedule projects.
-It’s basically a bar chart that breaks down the project’s tasks and places them on a timeline in chronological order.
-Gantt charts are used by project managers to see the entire project in one place.
+It’s basically a stacked bar chart that breaks down the project’s tasks and places them on a timeline in chronological order.
+Gantt charts are used by project managers to see the entire project schedule in one place.

 The advantage of a Gantt chart is that every task is identified and shown at the point it will start and then its due date.
-This creates a step-by-step view of how the project will proceed.
+This creates a step-by-step view of how the project plan will proceed.
 It’s the tool that builds the plan, and then schedules the activities needed to successfully complete the project.